shrinidhi02/FordGo-Bike-Analysis/README.md

 1. At what time of the week, the demand for the bike is at the peak?
 On an average for how much time do they ride the bike?
 2. At what time of the day there are maximum number of riders?
 On an average for how much time do they ride the bike?
 3. How much percentage of the riders are subscribers and how much percentage of them are customers?
-<br>Note: riders can either be subscribers or they can rent it on adhoc basis
+<br>Note: riders can either be subscribers or they can rent it on adhoc basis and they are called customers
 4. How does the rental trend look like for different users?
 5. Which are the most popular pick up and drop off stations?